pmpontes/DominUp-Graphical-Interface/README.md

 #DominUp-Graphical-Interface

-Graphic interface for the game Dominup developed in Prolog.
-The communication between the game logic and the GUI was achieved through sockets.
+Developed for a Graphic Programing course - LAIG - this is a graphical interface for the game DominUp.
+The communication between the game logic - developed in Prolog - and the GUI was achieved through sockets.
 The graphic interface is WebGL based.

 ##Game Rules